davidagustin/chadapi/README.md

 3. Run `npm run setup` in your terminal.
 This will install the latest version of Firebase Tools globally, configure the Firebase Hosting targets, and install the rest of your project dependencies.
-  - To set up the Firebase targets manually, run the following in your terminal:
-    1. `firebase init`
-      - Choose the Firebase features you will use
-      - Complete the Firebase initialization
-    2. `firebase target:apply hosting staging <FIREBASE_STAGING_ID>`
-    3. `firebase target:apply hosting production <FIREBASE_PRODUCTION_ID>`

 ### Usage